Your Thyroid asked for this…

-#1 – Low Calorie Diet
+#1 – Low-Calorie Diet

 Calorie restrictions, for as little as a few days, can drop thyroid production by 38 percent!
-That’s just over a “few” days; imagine if you’ve been dieting for weeks, months or years even if it’s been on-and-off.
+That’s just over a “few” days; imagine if you’ve been dieting for weeks, months, or years, even if it’s been on and off.
 Even if you lost some weight from calorie restriction, the long-term side effects are a slower metabolism from a famished thyroid.

 #2- Clogged Liver

 Your liver is responsible for converting a huge chunk of your thyroid hormone.
-If your liver is clogged from chronic exposure to toxins, medication use, processed foods and other things, then of course you wouldn’t be converting thyroid hormones as you should and this could look like a thyroid condition.
+If your liver is clogged from chronic exposure to toxins, medication use, processed foods, and other things, then of course you wouldn’t be converting thyroid hormones as you should and this could look like a thyroid condition.

 #3- Adrenal or Cortisol Dysfunction

-The HPA-axis (Hypothalamus, Pituitary, Adrenal Gland Axis) is one of the main control centers of the body-consider this the conductor of the train or orchestra.
+The HPA-axis (Hypothalamus, Pituitary, Adrenal Gland Axis) is one of the main control centers of the body – consider this the conductor of the train or orchestra.
 The Hypothalamus links the nervous and endocrine system via the Pituitary gland, and your thyroid is part of the endocrine system.
 If you have Adrenal or Cortisol Dysfunction going on, guess what?
-There’s a domino effect causing imbalance in the thyroid.
+There’s a domino effect causing an imbalance in the thyroid.
 This type of dysfunction occurs with prolonged periods of stress and inflammation in the body, which most of us have experienced until we know what to do otherwise.

 #4- Amino Acid Deficiency